 Curing Lupini

-3. Remove from the heat, and let them cool.
+• Remove from the heat and let them cool.

-4. Rinse them well; put the beans in a gallon jar and fill it with water.
+• Rinse them well; put the beans in a large jar and fill it with water.

-5. Put the jar in the refrigerator and rinse them every day for two weeks.
+• Put the jar in the refrigerator and rinse them every day for 7 to 10 days.

 At this point, you can taste one to see if all the bitterness is gone.
-Then add about 4 tablespoons of salt to the jar, which can be kept for weeks in the refrigerator (change this periodically and add more salt when you do).
+Then add about 4 teaspoons of salt to the jar, which can be kept for weeks in the refrigerator (change water periodically and add more salt when you do).

 Lupini in water and refrigerated